STUDENT/PARENT HANDBOOK -

 Parent Newsletter via Mailchimp

 One of the main venues of communication to our parents is through our parent newsletter, sent via Mailchimp.
 Parents often receive time-sensitive communication, information about community events, deadline reminders, and vendor spotlights through the monthly newsletters.
-Please let your ES know if you are not receiving the monthly parent newsletter.
+Please let your TOR know if you are not receiving the monthly parent newsletter.
 In addition, check your SPAM as sometimes Mailchimp sends the newsletters directly to SPAM.
-For parents who do not wish to receive the newsletter via email, a hard copy will be mailed to the address to which that all other Excel Academy correspondence is sent.
+For parents who do not wish to receive the newsletter via email, upon request, a hard copy will be mailed to the address to which all other Excel Academy correspondence is sent.

 Required Courses for TK-8